Crews search for survivors in North Carolina's mountains days after Helene's deluge

 Tropical Storm Kirk is churning in the eastern Atlantic Ocean and is expected to become a hurricane late Tuesday.
 It could become a major hurricane Thursday, the U.S. National Hurricane Center said.
 The storm was about 1,010 miles (1,630 kilometers) west of the Cabo Verde Islands with maximum sustained winds of 70 mph (110 kph).
 There were no coastal watches or warnings in effect, and the storm system was not a threat to land.

 Collins reported from Asheville.
-Contributing to this report were Associated Press journalists Gary D. Robertson in Asheville; John Seewer in Toledo, Ohio; Ben Finley in Norfolk, Virginia; Beatrice Dupuy in New York City; Zeke Miller and Aamer Madhani in Washington; and Jeff Amy in Atlanta.
+Contributing to this report were Associated Press journalists Gary D. Robertson in Raleigh; Kimberlee Kruesi in Hampton, Tennessee, Rebecca Santana in New Orleans, Shawn Chen in New York; and John Seewer in Toledo, Ohio.

 Credit: AP